haganbt/twitter-followers-to-csdl/README.md

 twitter-followers-to-csdl
 =========================

-*STATUS: Work in progress......*

 ###Description
-Collect follower id's for a specific handle and create a CSDL filter definition.
+Collect follower id's for a specific Twitter handle or id and create a DataSift CSDL filter definition.

+If a Twitter rate limit is hit, the script will retry every minute.

 ###Install

 1) Rename ```example.config.json``` to ```config.json```

-2) If you have not done so already, register an application at https://apps.twitter.com/
+2) If you have not done so already, register an application at https://apps.twitter.com/ to generate access credentials.

 2) Edit config.json and enter required details.